Whonki/Whonki/README.md

 # Hi!
 I'm Alice!
-I'm a High School Student planning on persuing a Bachelor's degree in Computer Science.
+I'm a High School Graduate planning on persuing a Bachelor's degree in Computer Science.
 I hope that one day I get to work in a comfortable career in Backend Development, AI, or Cybersecurity!
 ...or just an okay job in Software Engineering.
 I'm okay with that too.